Syte-Institute/melodic_contour_test/README.md

 5. Create json file ```./path.json``` with path to data folder ```./data```

+## Create melody from text
+Save melody to ./data/notes/{melody_name}.txt \
+Refer to the exsiting examples in this folder for the format of the letter notes.

+Run script ```./src/create_melody.py``` to create audio files with the selected melody.

+## Debugging
+It is very likely that you will entounter bugs.
+Below are solutions to the common issues.

 ### Fix ImportError: Couldn't find the FluidSynth library.
 If you get "ImportError: Couldn't find the FluidSynth library." while importing fluidsynth, it is probably because the find_library method couldn't find the fluidsynth library in homebrew dictionary.